 What are the top robotics stocks?
 Here’s an overview of seven companies in the space that tech investors may want to consider.

-The medical and service robot segments are also contributing to the overall growth in this sector.
+The medical and service robot segments are also contributing to overall robotics market growth.
 Surgical robots are increasingly being used in a variety of surgery types, from cardiac to spinal, allowing for better patient outcomes.
 The medical robotics market is expected to reach US$44.45 billion by 2030.

 Which top robotics stocks to consider?